kusumi/fileobj/README.md

 + 3rd tier - Other Unix-likes (untested)

++ experimental - Windows (feature limitations)

 ## Requirements

 + Python 2.7 or Python 3.2+

++ (Python 3.3+ for Windows)

 + ncurses (curses Python module)

 ## Install

 + Run *setup.py* as follows.
 Use *python3* for Python 3.
+On Windows, run without *sudo* with appropriate permission.

         $ sudo python ./setup.py clean --all
         $ sudo python ./setup.py install --force --record ./install.out

 + Run *./script/install.sh* to install a manpage.
 The location defaults to /usr/local/share/man/man1, but can be specified by an argument.
+On Windows, see *doc/fileobj.1.txt*.

         $ sudo bash ./script/install.sh
         /usr/local/share/man/man1/fileobj.1.gz: gzip compressed data, from Unix, max compression